isomerpages/mti-osir/_overview-of-sira/Significant Investments Review Act.md

 of critical business entities.
 It is therefore important to have adequate and effective investment management measures to safeguard our national security, and to ensure our economy remains resilient.&nbsp;</p>
-<p>The Significant Investments Review Act (SIRA) is an Act that protects
+<p>The Significant Investments Review Act (SIRA) complements existing sectoral
-the national security interests of Singapore by regulating significant investments in, and control of, critical entities.
-This will provide businesses and investors with added confidence in Singapore as a stable, trusted, and well-connected global business and investment hub.</p>
+legislation and manages threats posed by significant investments into critical entities, to safeguard Singapore's national security interests.
+This will provide businesses and investors with continued confidence in Singapore as a stable, trusted, and well-connected global business and investment hub.</p>
 <p>Click to access the following via Singapore Statutes Online:</p>
 <ol data-tight="true" class="tight">
 <li>